MQ-1 airstrike stops car bomb

 |0

-This work, MQ-1 airstrike stops car bomb, by MSgt Lisa Carlson, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, MQ-1 airstrike stops car bomb, by SrA Christian Clausen, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT